-Smith Hall contains faculty offices from the departments of management and law, marketing and hospitality services administration.
+Smith Hall is home to the management, finance and law, marketing and hospitality services administration departments.

 Smith hall has the distinction of having had the greatest number of names attached to it out of all of Central's buildings.
 It began its life as the College Elementary School building, built on the site of the original Training School Building which burned in 1933.
 Sometime between that date and 1984, it was rechristened North Hall, probably when the Business Administration Department moved in soon after it was formed.
 On September 22, 1984 it received its current name.
 Smith Hall houses the Department of Management and Law and the Department of Marketing and Hospitality Services Administration